Gerda Taro: Death

 During her coverage of the Republican army retreat at the Battle of Brunete, Taro hopped onto the runningboard of General Walter's car that was carrying wounded soldiers.
-A Republican tank crashed into its side and Taro suffered critical wounds, dying the following day, 26 July 1937.
+As reported in Le Soir on Tuesday 27 July 1937 and relayed in the Belfast Telegraph; During the fighting at Brunete on Sunday [25 July] Mlle.
+Taro rallied a retreating group of militia, and persuaded them to return to occupy one of the trenches, where they withstood an intense bombardment for an hour.
+When forced to retreat, Mlle.
+Taro jumped on the running board of a car.
+An insurgent tank rushing up to the lines emerged suddenly from a side road and collided with the car.
+Mlle.
+Taro was rushed to hospital at Escorial seriously hurt and given blood transfusion, but died yesterday morning.Taro's critical wounds caused her death on 26 July 1937.

-The circumstances of Taro's death have been questioned by British journalist Robin Stummer, writing in the New Statesman magazine.
+The circumstances of Taro's death have been questioned by British journalist Robin Stummer, writing in the New Statesman.
 Stummer cited Willy Brandt, later Chancellor of West Germany, and a friend of Taro during the Spanish Civil War, saying that she had been the victim of the Stalinist purge of Communists and Socialists in Spain who were not aligned to Moscow.
 Taro was "warned by Willy Brandt in the summer of 1937 against working in Spain," yet she went there anyway, not controlled by the left in Moscow.

 In an interview with the Spanish daily El País, a nephew of a Republican soldier at the Battle of Brunete explained that she had died in an accident.
-According to the eye-witness account, she had been run over by a reversing tank and she died from her wounds in El Goloso English hospital a few hours later.
+According to the eye-witness account, she had been run over by a reversing tank and she died from her wounds at the El Goloso English hospital a few hours later.
 The tank driver did not realize what he had done.

 Due to her political commitment, Taro had become a respected anti-fascist figure.
 On 1 August 1937, on what would have been her 27th birthday, the French Communist Party gave her a grand funeral in Paris, drawing tens of thousands of people on to the streets, buried her at Père Lachaise Cemetery, and commissioned Alberto Giacometti to create a monument for her grave.

 In early 2018, a photograph purported to be an image of Taro on her deathbed in the English war hospital was released by the son of the Hungarian physician, Dr Kiszely, who treated her.